 Blended images via Bing images.

-We are in a place where Calypso seems to be looking for a way to be relevant once again and for that reason we can look back and reflect on a song that could add some guidance for the rocky road ahead.
-Now we can reflect and find meaning with a song that won the 1998 Calypso Monarch Title.
-There is a serious message in the music.. this is the Mystic Prowler with one of the songs he sang to win the 1998 Calypso Monarch title (aka Calypso King); the song is "Beneath The Surface" penned by Gregory "GB" Ballantyne.
+We are in a place where Calypso seems to be looking for a way to be relevant once again, and for that reason, we can look back and reflect on a song that could add some guidance for the rocky road ahead.
+Now we can reflect and find meaning in a song that won the 1998 Calypso Monarch Title.
+There is a serious message in the music.
+This is the Mystic Prowler with one of the songs he sang to win the 1998 Calypso Monarch title (aka Calypso King); the song is "Beneath the Surface," penned by Gregory "GB" Ballantyne.

-Just to be clear, we feature "Beneath The Surface" written by Gregory Ballantyne and sung by the Mystic Prowler because of the message and not that of a 'dance calypso' example.
+Just to be clear, we feature "Beneath the Surface," written by Gregory Ballantyne and sung by the Mystic Prowler, because of the message, which remains, to this day, a classic calypso; it is not an example of a 'dance calypso'.
+It is a song with a powerful and inspiring message.
+Enjoy.

 Let's take our culture places: